 The business of managing property is really a business about relationships; when you stop and think about it, everything in life is about relationships.
-However, the relationship between tenant and property manager or landlord (in some cases both) is a relationship that can become easily strained and is best served when both parties are committed to clear communication and specific expectations.
+However, the relationship between tenant and property manager can easily become strained.
+It is best served when both parties are committed to clear communication and specific expectations.

-If you are searching for a rental home in Toronto, there are a number of tips we can offer that will help you to build a strong relationship with your property manager.
-These tips require a bit of homework on the part of the tenant prior to renting the property and then following some basic principles once you become a tenant.
+If you are searching for a rental home in Toronto.
+Here are some tips we can offer that will help you to build a strong relationship with your property manager.
+These tips require a bit of homework on the part of the tenant.
+Prior to renting the property and then following some basic principles once you become a tenant.

 During your Search